CartWebApp/tourism-website-voyager/README.md

 <p> • Valid, semantic HTML/CSS (should pass the W3C HTML validator)</p>

 <p>  ∙ Semantic HTML uses more than “divs”.
-It incorporates, but is not limited to, the header, nav, main, section, article, aside, and footer ㅤㅤㅤㅤㅤelements to accurately describe the content of the element.</p>
+It incorporates, but is not limited to, the header, nav, main, section, article, aside, and footer elements to accurately describe the content of the element.</p>

 <p> • <i>Multi</i>-column layout using CSS Flexbox</p>